Health Care Ethics, Ph.D.

 Empirical Research Concentration

 With the approval of the concentration directors and the Ph.D. program director, students enrolled in the Ph.D. program in health care ethics may opt to complete this concentration to develop expertise in empirical research methods.
-The aim of this concentration is to prepare students to incorporate empirical methods into a normative dissertation and future research.
+This concentration prepares students to incorporate empirical methods into a normative dissertation and future research.
 The focus of the track will be on qualitative research methods (such as ethnography, interviews, focus groups, public deliberation, etc.), though, in consultation with the directors of the concentration, students will have the option of adopting quantitative or mixed methods approaches.
 Completion of the concentration is meant to indicate special competencies over and above those gained in the Ph.D. program, specifically those that pertain to qualitative empirical research in the field of bioethics.

 Students must elect to pursue this concentration by the end of their first semester at the latest.
 A concentration director must approve the empirical concentration curriculum plan of each student.
 The concentration requires at least 12 hours of coursework.